Britain leads in the production of high quality visual effects for film.

 Our dedicated industry level workstations are top of the range and are supported by our render farm, fibre network and clustered storage.

 AUB has been producing talent for the film industry for years.
 Our lecturers know the industry inside out – many of them are working on high profile feature films whilst also teaching on the course.
-You can see who will be teaching you here.

 Since the course conception in 2015 we have successfully placed students at both Framestore and Industrial Light and Magic in fully paid positions, as part of the teams creating VFX for movies such as Dr Strange and Transformers.

-Please note: the UniStats scores below are not representative of this course.
+Please note: the UniStats scores are not representative of this course.
 They have been aggregated by UniStats from data relating to similar courses in the creative arts sector.